MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - The optional [AKS Uptime SLA](/azure/aks/uptime-sla) provides availability guarantees for the Kubernetes control plane.
   - 99.95% availability of the Kubernetes API server endpoint for AKS Clusters that use Azure Availability Zones.
-  - 99.9% availability for AKS Clusters that do not use Azure Availability Zones.
+  - 99.9% availability for AKS Clusters that don't use Azure Availability Zones.

-- Some foundational configuration decisions have to be made upfront and cannot be changed without re-deploying an AKS cluster.
+- Some foundational configuration decisions have to be made upfront and can't be changed without re-deploying an AKS cluster.
   - Selection between public and private AKS clusters.
   - Enabling Azure Network Policy.
   - Azure AD integration and the use of Managed Identities for AKS instead of Service Principals.